Referee lacked control - Posteceglou

 - No 'quick return' for injured Kyogo

-"The last thing you want is players taking matters into their own hands.
+Celtic's Australian boss added: "The last thing you want is players taking matters into their own hands.
 You want referees to provide that protection for both sets of players, both from deliberate actions but also sometimes from reckless actions.

 "In every country I've managed - even at major tournaments - we sit down at the beginning of the year and the referees show us vision of things they'll be looking for.

-"The rules have always had little tweaks but the one consistent theme is that they always show us vision of tackles they deem to be reckless or dangerous which will always get punished because it's a big part of the protection of the player.
+"The rules have always had little tweaks but the one consistent theme is that they always show us vision of tackles they deem to be reckless or dangerous, which will always get punished because it's a big part of the protection of the player.

 "This year was no different and if you show footage of that tackle [Niang on Ideguchi] that's exactly the vision we get shown to know that that's going to get handled by the referee.